artology/artology/README.md

 Hello World!

-We are a group of artist trying our hands at pprogramming!
+We are a group of artist trying our hands at programming!